RashidAljohani/localhost/_posts/2020-05-17-build-custom-intergration-runtime.md

 mv ~/ace-developer-11008.tar.gz ~/ace-docker/deps
 ```

- Notice that I am using the `ace-developer-11008.tar.gz` in the `Dockerfile`.
-If you wish to change it, then make sure you update the `Dockerfile` accordingly.
+ Notice that I am using the `ace-developer-11008.tar.gz` in the Dockerfile.
+If you wish to change it, then make sure you update the Dockerfile accordingly.

-4. Edit the [Dockerfile](https://github.com/RashidAljohani/ace-docker/blob/master/ubi/Dockerfile.aceonly#L95) to install `LoopBack MongoDB connector`
+4. Edit the [Dockerfile](https://github.com/RashidAljohani/ace-docker/blob/master/ubi/Dockerfile.aceonly#L95) to install **LoopBack MongoDB connector**

 ```docker
 FROM golang:1.10.3 as builder